swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 #### Prefix operators containing `/`

-Prefix operators *containing* `/` (not just at the start) would likely need banning too, in order to allow prefix operators to be used with regex literals in an unambiguous way, e.g:
+Prefix operators *containing* `/` (not just at the start) need banning too, in order to allow prefix operators to be used with regex literals in an unambiguous way, e.g:

 ```swift
 let x = !/y / .foo()